Confession time: I am a gemstone collector. Or at least I was one for a brief period of time in my life, as a kid!

 With just a smattering of diamonds to trim this ring, the focus is completely on the gorgeous bi-color Tourmaline center stone.
 The ring could be stacked with a simple wedding band easily.
 It’s standout cut, baguette shape, and bi-color is sure to turn some heads.
 You might not think of such a unique stone when choosing your engagement ring, but give this creative twist a try on your finger and you just might change your mind.

 We can’t talk about unique stones without mentioning the lovely cintrine.
 This gemstone is a fiery mix of pale yellow to brownish orange and seems to change in the light.
 This oval shaped stone in a 14-karat yellow gold band is a perfect example of the stone’s brilliant color combination.
-Fall in love with the multifaceted beauty of this gemstone in a sweetly designed setting that is ready to stack with your favorite wedding band.
+Fall in love with the multifaceted beauty of this gemstone in a sweetly unique designed setting that is ready to stack with your favorite wedding band.

 Opal might not be the first gemstone you think of when deciding on rings, but that might make it the most unique option yet.
 This ring will stand out as a modern answer to traditional settings.
 Complete with petite diamond crown to finish the look.
 It’s a chic looking stone that will standout from the mainstream styles you see in the stores.

 Top 5 Vintage Gemstone Rings